bstag/Antler/src/content/docs/configuration.md

 # Configuration Guide

-MdCms uses Astro's Content Collections API for content management.
+Antler uses Astro's Content Collections API for content management.
 This guide explains how to configure and customize your content types, schemas, and validation rules.

 ## Content Configuration File